KeLLs-Link/WEB-SOLUTION-IMPLEMENTATION-WITH-WORDPRESS/wordpress.md

 ```
 ![image](./screenshots/mount.png)

 ### **Mount /var/log on logs-lv logical volume.
 (Note that all the existing data on /var/log will be deleted.
-That is why step the step above is very important)**
+That is why the step above is very important)**
 ```
 sudo mount /dev/webdata-vg/logs-lv /var/log
 ```